Knaut-007/Clustering-Dim-Reduction-ML/notes.md

   To evaluate how well the model generalizes to new, unseen samples.
 - **Why use a baseline model?**
   The baseline provides a reference point to compare the effectiveness of dimensionality reduction and feature selection later.

+## 6. K-Means Clustering for Dimensionality Reduction

+### Code Explanation

+- **Transposing the Data:**
+  By transposing the feature matrix, each feature (column) becomes a "data point" for clustering.
+  This allows grouping similar features together based on their values across all samples.
+- **K-Means Clustering:**
+  Clusters the features into `n_clusters` groups.
+Each cluster contains similar features (highly correlated or redundant).
+- **Selecting Representative Features:**
+  For each cluster, select one feature (randomly) to represent the group, reducing the total number of features.

+### Theoretical Notes

+- **Why cluster features?**
+  Many features are likely redundant.
+Clustering helps keep only the most informative, non-redundant features.
+- **Why select one feature per cluster?**
+  This ensures diversity in the reduced feature set and avoids information loss from using only highly similar features.